tuoc1226-maker/OCRLLM/README.md

 # pdfLLM - Document Processing and Retrieval-Augmented Generation

-`pdfLLM` is a Django-based Retrieval-Augmented Generation (RAG) microservice designed for processing, embedding, and querying documents.
+`pdfLLM` is a Retrieval-Augmented Generation (RAG) microservice designed for processing, embedding, and querying documents.
 It integrates document parsing, semantic search, knowledge graph construction, and LLM-based generation to provide advanced document intelligence.
 Built with scalability in mind, it uses PostgreSQL for session management, Qdrant for vector storage, Dgraph for graph-based indexing, and Celery for asynchronous task processing.

 ## Change Log